 Through social and online video, we showed the many different ways guys could talk about safety, thereby protecting themselves and their loved ones.

-The campaign extended into cultural events, workplaces, news media and engaged Māori and Pasifika workers by giving them a genuine voice.
+The campaign extended into cultural events, workplaces, news media and engaged Māori workers by giving them a genuine voice.

 It created such a connection with its audience 73% said they changed the way they thought or behaved about workplace safety, which means the campaign is estimated to have changed 150,000 young Kiwi workers’ behaviour.